brentgroves/status/2023/week49.md

 ## Father's direction

 I love you my son and am enjoying spending time with you each and every day.
 I will always be there for you so please don't get so wrapped up in what you are doing to not seek my direction.
 I am there to help you but I can't help you if you don't take time for me.
 I have a plan for you and me today and as long as you look to me throughout the day we will have much joy and peace in our work my son.
+Thank you Father for reminding me that you love me and have a plan for us to build a friendship and experience many wonderous things together!

 ## Notes